rizac/stream2segment/README.md

 Conda users (e.g. Anaconda, Miniconda) can skip this section and check the [Conda documentation](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) instead.

-Make virtual environment in an "stream2segment/env" directory (env is a convention, but it's ignored by `git commit` so better keeping it.
+Make virtual environment in a "stream2segment/env" directory (env is a convention, but it's ignored by `git commit` so better keeping it.
 You can also use ".env" which makes it usually hidden in Ubuntu.
 Also on Ubuntu, you might need to install `venv` first via `sudo apt-get install python3-venv`)